Engage Your Team

 - Give credit where credit is due.

-Sitting down with your employee for a 1:1 conversation is probably baked into your schedule on an ongoing basis.
+Sitting down with your employee for a 1:1 conversation is probably baked into your schedule on a regular basis.
 But how often is that conversation focused solely on tactical updates and project development questions?

 Engaging your employees means making room for big ideas in your regular 1:1 conversation.
 We know that when the pressure of a deadline or an important deal is bearing down on you, it’s hard to zoom out from the task at hand.

 So how do you set up the conversation?
 Start by providing context.
-Make sure that employees know where they fit into the organization, why their role is important, and that you, as their manager, value their efforts.
-Here’s one way you could open up the dialogue.
+Make sure that employees know where they fit into the organization and why their role is important, and that you, as their manager, value their efforts.
+Here’s one way you could open up the dialogue:

 “I’d like for us to chat.
 Your contribution to our team and this company is important.
 I want to make sure that you feel fulfilled and engaged by what you’re working on.”

 Great!
 Now you’ve created a runway for this conversation to really take off.
-Your next step is to ask open-ended questions to better understand how they’re feeling and what they’re thinking.
-The questions can target anything from their day-to-day satisfaction to how they feel their current project applies to their career.
+Your next step is to ask open-ended questions to better understand how your employee is feeling and what they’re thinking:

 - What else can we do to help you thrive here?